dimfeld/website/posts/svelte_query_mutations.md

 Here the `optimisticUpdates` function just calls both `optimisticUpdateSingleton` and `optimisticUpdateCollectionMember` with the necessary parameters.
 There's still a bit of boilerplate, but doing it this way makes it easy to add some custom behavior for a special case.

 Deleting an item works similarly.
-We make a mutation in much the same way, but call `optimisticDeleteCollectionMember` instead.
+We make a mutation in much the same way, but use `optimisticDeleteCollectionMember` instead.

 An alternative version of the deletion function might add an `isDeleting` flag to the item, and then only actually remove it once the server confirms the deletion.
-This allows the application to look responsive , but prevents things from jumping around too much if a deletion fails.
+This allows the application to look responsive, but prevents things from jumping around too much if a deletion fails.

 Both approaches are valid; it mostly depends on how likely it is for the server to reject a deletion in your particular application.

+So with that, we have a reusable system for building optimistic updates into our queries.
+With such a system in place, it's easy to then add additional functionality to all mutations, such as notifications or error reporting.